neo4j-labs/cypher-workbench/README.md

 ### Build and run the API
 Follow the instructions in the *api* README file to build and run the API.

+### Build and run the UI
+Follow the instructions in the *ui* README file to build and run the UI.

+### Login
+Assuming you installed this locally, use your web browser to navigate to http://localhost:3000.
+You will be presented with a login screen.

+Enter `admin` for email and `neo4j` for password and hit `<Enter>` or click the `Continue` button.
+You should now be logged in.

+## Advanced topics
+These sections describe further optional configuration.

 ### Updating the encryption key
 When using the default `local` authentication scheme, there is a simple encryption process for encrypting a user's password.
 The encryption key used is set both at the UI and API layers.
 It is not required to modify this key, but it is recommended before creating any users.
 Once you have created users, do not modify it again.
 * *api/.env*: ENCRYPTION_KEY=workbenchEncryptionKey
 * *ui/.env*: REACT_APP_ENCRYPTION_KEY=workbenchEncryptionKey

 Pick a new value, and make sure the new value is set in both files.
+You will need to restart the api and ui projects if they are running.

+Additionally, the default `admin` user will no longer work.
+See *Creating Users* below on how to fix this.

 #### Docker Notes
 If you build the docker images and you have changed the key, please change the encyption key value in: